wagesj45/blender-vhs-simulator/README.md

 ### Phase Modulation Noise

 [Phase modulation noise](https://youtu.be/Cj0lvGqTkD0?t=846) simulates color banding seen in degraded tape.
-Banding for each color can be controlled by intensity, band offset, and band scale which approximates the number of bands seen.
-A lower scale meakes the bands larger, and a larger scale makes the bands thinner but increases their number.
+Banding can be controlled by intensity, offset, and scale which correlates to the number of bands seen.
+A lower scale makes the bands larger, and a larger scale makes the bands thinner but increases their number.

 ## Interlacing Script